-In order to avoid such scenario, controllers should implement tools able to ensure that processing only takes place if a legal basis applies.
-The utility of stored data for the intended purpose of a particular product or service will need to be periodically reassessed to avoid unlawful data processing.
+Thus, controllers should implement tools able to ensure that processing does not take place if the data subjects do not provide their consent, unless an alternative legal basis allows for the processing (see the “Lawfulness, fairness and Transparency” subsection of the Main Principles section of the General Part of these Guidelines).
+The utility of stored data for the intended purpose of research will need to be periodically reassessed to avoid unlawful data processing.